-The development of theories relating to generation and heredity, with special reference to the interplay of scientiflo, social and ideological factors.
-The subject is largely concerned with the period from 1830 to 1930.
-Topics: the cell theory; sexual and asexual reproduction; embryology; the theory of spontaneous generation and its overthrow; Mendel and his predecessors; the rise of classical genetics and the background to the Synthetic Theory of evolution; molecular biology and DNA.
+The history of theories relating to generation and heredity, especially during the period from 1830 to the present, with special reference to the interplay of scientific, social, and ideological factors.
+Topics: the development of cell theory; nineteenth-century embryology; the theory of spontaneous generation and its overthrow; Mendel and his predecessors, the rise of classical genetics and the background to the Synthetic Theory of evolution; the origins of molecular biology, the phage group and the 'central dogma' of DNA; the question of heredity in relation to IQ and to sex roles; the controversy over genetic manipulation and its wider implications.